Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab7.md

 In this lab, you will complete the following tasks:

-+ Task 1: Create Attack Simulation
++ Task : Create Attack Simulation
-+ Task 2: How to apply a label
-+ Task 3: Impact of that label

 ## Task 1: Create Attack Simulation